MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/deprecation-of-basic-freemium-networks.md

 #### What if we want to keep all our data from the old network and move it to the new network?

 Data migration isn't a service provided by Microsoft.
 You can [engage a partner](https://go.microsoft.com/fwlink/p/?LinkID=862345&clcid=0x409&culture=en-us&country=US) for data migration service from your basic network to your new enterprise network.
-If, after talking with a partner you discover that you need temporary administrator role access to migrate your data, contact Microsoft Support.
+After talking with a partner, if you discover that you need temporary administrator role access to migrate your data, contact Microsoft Support.

 #### I don't have an enterprise network provisioned yet.
 Can I just add my basic network domain to Microsoft 365 to upgrade in place?

-No. Adding your basic network domain to Microsoft 365 will delete the contents of your basic network.
+No. Adding your basic network domain to Microsoft 365 deletes the contents of your basic network.
 [Export your basic network data](../eac-as-manage-data.md) first.

 #### We're a nonprofit organization that relies on a free version.
 What can we do?